ethelbeluzzi/gpt-heatmap-wordcloud/README.md

 ✅ A **word cloud** based on conversation data.
 ✅ A **combined visualization** of both (as shown in the example).

-Now you're ready to analyze your ChatGPT usage data! 🚀
+Start mapping your ChatGPT journey today! 🗺️